 Matthew Williams, Army, Sergeant

-On April 6, 2008 Army Sergeant Matthew Williams saved numerous lives during mountain fight in Afghanistan’s Shok Valley.
+On April 6, 2008 Army Sergeant Matthew Williams saved numerous lives during a mountain fight in Afghanistan’s Shok Valley.
 His actions not only saved the lives of four critically wounded soldiers, he also prevented a part of the assault force from being overrun.
 Williams received the Medal of Honor in 2019.

 Leroy Petry, Army, Sergeant First Class

 In Afghanistan on May 26, 2008, Army Sergeant First Class Leroy Petry was shot through both of his legs, but still managed to save his fellow Rangers by picking up and throwing a live grenade.
-The exploded as Petry threw it which destroyed his right hand.
+The grenade exploded as Petry threw it which destroyed his right hand.
 Petry survived, and received the Medal of Honor in 2011.

 Ryan M. Pitts, Army, Sergeant

 Though gravely injured and under fire, Army Sergeant Ryan M. Pitts radioed reports and information that allowed for indirect fire on an enemy that was close enough for him to hear their voices in Afghanistan on July 13, 2008.
 He was awarded the Medal of Honor in 2014.